apache/couchdb-documentation/src/config/misc.rst

 .. config:section:: csp :: Content-Security-Policy

     You can configure ``Content-Security-Policy`` header for Fauxton, attachments and show/list functions separately.
 See `MDN Content-Security-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy>`_ for more details on CSP.

-    .. config:option:: utils_enable
+    .. config:option:: utils_enable :: Enable Content-Security-Policy header (Fauxton)

         Enable the sending of the header ``Content-Security-Policy`` for ``/_utils``.
         Defaults to ``true``::